parikshitjangid/Free-keylogger/README.md

 ### Step 1: Fork the GitHub Repository and Set Up a Service

-- Visit the GitHub repository and fork it to your account.
+- Visit the GitHub repository: https://github.com/parikshitjangid/keylogger and fork it to your account.
 - Go to [Koyeb](https://www.koyeb.com/) and create a free account.
 - Use your forked GitHub repository to create a new service.